-Here’s how to use Jump Start:
+Here’s how to use Writer’s Workshop Jump Start:

-Step 1: Mini Lesson
+Step 1: Mini-Lesson

 Step 2: Exercises

-The Exercises mostly end up in your Journal.
-They are not graded and are private, unless the writer wants to share them.
+The exercises mostly end up in your Journal.
+They are not graded and are private unless the writer wants to share them.
 Spelling, grammar, and mechanics don’t matter.
 This is about getting ideas down on paper!

-Like the Mini Lessons, you don’t need to do all the Exercises.
+Like the mini-lessons, you don’t need to do all the exercises.
 Pick and choose the ones you like.
 You’ll be coming back to this unit next year so be sure to save some good ideas for later.

 Step 3: Writing Project

-To finish off Jump Start, each writer will choose a piece of writing from his or her Journal to take through the Writing Process.
+To finish off Jump Start, each writer will choose a piece of writing from his or her Journal to take through the writing process.
 That piece of writing will be expanded, corrected, revised, and then published for an audience (probably your family!) where it will get applauded.

-This unit comes with a Printable Pack of printables that go with exercises and sidebar Mini Lessons.
+This unit comes with a Printable Pack of printables that go with exercises and sidebar mini-lessons.